Skip to content

 1. Artificial Intelligence (AI)

 Generative AI takes personalized patient engagement to the next level.
 Innovations like Speech AI analyze your communications with patients, generating report cards that guide your team through patient interactions and boosting quality assurance.
-Additionally, tools like Engagement Intelligence use machine learning to track payment trends and behaviors.
+Additionally, tools use machine learning to track payment trends and behaviors.
 For example, it can send reminders, getting patients to complete their payments more quickly while conserving staff resources.

-4. Payment Support
+3. Payment Support

 Technology has opened new doors with asynchronous communication and digital payment options.
 Patients can easily discuss payment questions or options with live chat features.
 These chats give patients payment support when they need it, making navigating healthcare payments easy and convenient.
 They can pay using a secure portal, text-to-pay, mobile pay or even QR codes.
 Providing more ways to pay means you’re more likely to receive timely payments.